VillagerUnknown/VillagerCoin/README.md

 **Options**

+_Coins_

+* maximumCoinStackSize - Maximum amount of coins in a single stack.
+(Default: 5000; Capped at: 1073741822)
+* enableCoinFlipping - Allow players to flip a single coin for a heads or tails result.
+* copperDropMinimum - Minimum amount to drop for Copper coins, if the chance is successful.
+* ironDropMinimum - Minimum amount to drop for Iron coins, if the chance is successful.
+* goldDropMinimum - Minimum amount to drop for Gold coins, if the chance is successful.
+* emeraldDropMinimum - Minimum amount to drop for Emerald coins, if the chance is successful.
+* netheriteDropMinimum - Minimum amount to drop for Netherite coins, if the chance is successful.
+* copperDropMaximum - Maximum amount to drop for Copper coins, if the chance is successful.
+* ironDropMaximum - Maximum amount to drop for Iron coins, if the chance is successful.
+* goldDropMaximum - Maximum amount to drop for Gold coins, if the chance is successful.
+* emeraldDropMaximum - Maximum amount to drop for Emerald coins, if the chance is successful.
+* netheriteDropMaximum - Maximum amount to drop for Netherite coins, if the chance is successful.
+* copperDropChance - Chance that Copper coins will drop on mob death or loot table generation.
+* ironDropChance - Chance that Iron coins will drop on mob death or loot table generation.
+* goldDropChance - Chance that Gold coins will drop on mob death or loot table generation.
+* emeraldDropChance - Chance that Emerald coins will drop on mob death or loot table generation.
+* netheriteDropChance - Chance that Netherite coins will drop on mob death or loot table generation.

+_Loot Tables_

 * addCoinsToStructureLootTables - Adds Coins to Structure loot tables.
 (Default: true)

+_Mob Drops_

-* addCoinsToMobDrops - Adds Coins to Mob drops.
+* addCoinsToMobDrops - Adds Villager Coins to Mob drops.
 (Default: true)
-* enablePigCoinDrops - Allows Copper Coins to drop from Pigs and Iron coins from Hoglins, and Zoglins.
+* enableBreedableMobDrops - Allows coins to drop from mobs with a breeding mechanic.
 (Default: false)
-* enableCoinFlipping - Allow players to flip a single coin for a heads or tails result.
+* lootingBonusPerLevel - Bonus chance per level of looting coins will drop from mobs.
+(Default: 0.1)

+_Trades_

 * enableTradeModifications - Modifies trades and replaces Emerald trades with Coin trades.
 (Default: true)
-* lootingBonusPerLevel - Bonus chance per level of looting coins will drop from mobs.
-(Default: 0.1)
-* maximumCoinStackSize - Maximum amount of coins in a single stack.
-(Default: 5000; Capped at: 1073741822)
 * goldCoinSellItemDivisor - Price divisor for Gold Coin trades.
 (Default: 2)
 * goldCoinSellItemMaximum - Maximum amount of Gold Coins for Gold Coin trades.
 * goldForDiamond - Amount of Gold Coins to reward for a single Diamond.